How Project Linus Wichita helps kids in need

 For children who are sick, experiencing trauma, or have another need, the group brings blankets to all kinds of places from the Ronald Mcdonald House to the NICU at Wesley.

-“I didn’t know how to sew, so I’m like I’m limited and so she taught me how to cut the fleece and tie it,” said Project Linus Wichita Metro Blanketeer, Mandy Spexarth.
-She added, “I have a little five-year-old guy he will sometimes sit beside me and say mommy who are we making this blanket for and I’m like well I don’t know exactly, but it is for a little boy or little girl who doesn’t have a blanket who really needs one.”
+“I didn’t know how to sew, so I’m like I’m limited, and so she taught me how to cut the fleece and tie it,” said Mandy Spexarth, Project Linus Wichita Metro blanketeer.
+She added, “I have a little 5-year-old guy.
+He will sometimes sit beside me and say mommy, who are we making this blanket for?
+And I’m like, well, I don’t know exactly, but it is for a little boy or little girl who doesn’t have a blanket who really needs one.”

 Over 1,100 blankets were donated in 2022 by the Wichita chapter.

-“It’s just something that makes me feel good to know that what I do is appreciated,” said Project Linus Wichita Metro Blanketeer, Penny Foster.
+“It’s just something that makes me feel good to know that what I do is appreciated,” said Penny Foster, Project Linus Wichita Metro blanketeer.

 Some volunteers are anonymous, donating blankets at drop boxes across the metro area.